DesireeMcElroy/life-expectancy-project/README.md

 * Steps to recreate
     1. Clone this repository
     - https://github.com/DesireeMcElroy/life_expectancy-project
-    2. Import WHO Life Expectancy dataset then go through the data science pipeline to wrangle, explore and model.
+    2. Import WHO Life Expectancy dataset: Employ data science pipeline to wrangle, explore and model predictions.

 ## Key Findings
-1. Through visual exploration and statistical testing, I was able to confirm my suspicion of top features for my model.
+1. Through visual exploration and statistical testing, I was able to support my suspicion of driving characteristics of average life expectancy.
-Using the recursive feature method, I confirmed which features would make it into my final model.
+2. Using the recursive feature method, I confirmed which features would be used for my final model.
-2. I first created a baseline model using the mean average of life expectancy and initially obtained an RMSE score of 9.2.
-This score was pretty high considering life expecting was off by an average of 8 years.
+2. I first created a baseline model using the mean average of life expectancy across the board.I initially obtained an RMSE score of 9.2.
+This score was pretty high considering life expectancy was off by plus or minus nine years.
-3. I then created four competitive models using multiple algorithms.
-Three models using LinearRegression and PolynomialRegression outperformed my baseline by over 50%
+3. From there I created five competitive models using multiple regression algorithms.
+Three models outperformed my baseline with over 50% increased accuracy.
-4. In the end I moved forward with Model 5 (PolynomialRegression with a degree of 3) to test on the unseen test data set.
+4. In the end I moved forward with Model 5 (PolynomialRegression algorithm with a degree of 3) to test on the unseen test data set.
 The results were as follows:
     - train dataset: RMSE = 2.72
-    - validate (unseen) dataset: RMSE = 3.27
+    - validate dataset (unseen, used to ensure no overfitting) dataset: RMSE = 3.27
-    - test (unseen) dataset: RMSE = 3.43
+    - test dataset (unseen, used to verify prediction accuracy) dataset: RMSE = 3.43
-5. Though there is a small chance of overfitting, Model 5 performed well all around on unseen data.
+5. Despite a small chance of the model being overfit, Model 5 performed well all around on unseen data and accurately predicted life expectancy within two to three years.

 ## Drawing Board
 View my trello board [here](https://trello.com/b/OUlKpE5E/life-expectancy-project).